tsb-buchanan/OF_USERGROUP/README.md

 // * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * //
 ```

-With all the code snippits added to modifiedmykOmegaSST.C we also need to make a few small additions to modifiedmykOmegaSST.H.
-The first additions is initializing the added IOobjects described in the .C file:
+With all the code snippets added to modifiedmykOmegaSST.C, we also need to make a few small additions to modifiedmykOmegaSST.H.
+The first additions is initializing the IOobjects described in the .C file:

 ```cpp
 protected: //Need to add before public: